 EA predicts you’ll buy 18 copies of the new Madden

 Good news, tons of people still buy new Maddens despite the fact that they are basically the same game.
 The proportion of internet whining I mentioned is directly proportional to how many times Maddens sales quadruple the new Double Fine game.
-My estimate is 32. → Games are the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
+My estimate is 32. → Up to 6 billion readers.

 Japanese game market doing better